Updated: Aug 12, 2026

 Can I have multiple shows under one beehiiv publication?

 Yes, depending on your plan.
-Max plans support up to 3 shows and Enterprise plans support unlimited shows.
+Max plans support up to 3 shows per workspace and Enterprise plans support unlimited shows per workspace.
 See the plan limits section above for a full breakdown.

 Can I change my RSS feed URL after setting up distribution?